AurelTBE/create-saasify-app/README.md

 # create-saasify-app

-`create-saasify-app` is a CLI tool for quickly setting up a new SaaS project using the NextSaaSBoilerplate.
+`@aureltbe/create-saasify-app` is a CLI tool for quickly setting up a new SaaS project using the NextSaaSBoilerplate.
 It provides an interactive setup process to customize your new SaaS application with various authentication and database options.

 ## Features